Nothing is as terrifying as losing your job without any warning, more so if you’re the family’s breadwinner.

 Table of Contents

-- How to Apply for SSS Unemployment Benefits Online (to be Updated).
+- How To Apply for SSS Unemployment Benefits Online: 7 Steps

 - 1. I resigned from my job.
 Can I avail of SSS unemployment benefits?

 - 2. My application for DOLE certification has been denied/rejected.
 Why?

 - 3. I’m an SSS voluntary member.
 Can I avail of this unemployment benefit?

 - 4. Can I still apply for the unemployment benefits even if I have an outstanding/existing SSS loan?